cybercongress/cybercongress/site/content/post/game-of-links.md

 There are several ways to get tokens (and several tools that you can use):

 - **Gifts**.
-There are 100 TEULs allocated as a gift to the Cosmos, Ethereum and Urbtit communities.
+There are 100 TEULs allocated as a gift to the Cosmos, Ethereum and Urbit communities.
 This is 42.9% of the `euler-5` Genesis supply.
 You can check your balance using `cyberdcli`, the [cyber.page](https://cyber.page/#/) app or via the [cyb-virus]() extension.
 Simply add your address to the cyber.page app to check your balance.
 Or, import your private key (for Ethereum) or seed phrase (for Cosmos) to the CLI or to the extension.
 You can also use your Ledger device with the [cyber.page](cyber.page) app and from the CLI.

 The gifting rules are defined in the [whitepaper](https://ipfs.io/ipfs/QmceNpj6HfS81PcCaQXrFMQf7LR5FTLkdG9sbSRNy3UXoZ).
 The gifting mechanism is implemented in the [launch kit](https://github.com/cybercongress/launch-kit) repo.

 - **Faucets**.
 We want to test the production of the auction app during `euler-5` and this is a great opportunity for creating a faucet based on this app.
 You can obtain GOL tokens and claim EUL tokens to participate in the game.
 We expect a low price valuation for GOL, so you can fill your stake with Szhabos (1 millionth of an ETH) and uAtoms (1 millionth of an ATOM).

 - **Takeoff round**.
 You can get tokens if you will participate in the takeoff donations.
 There are 100 TEULs allocated for takeoff donation participants during `euler-5`.
 Those will be distributed at the end of the takeoff donation round and account for 42.9% of the Genesis supply.
-Therefore, their valuation should be much hotter in the end.
+Therefore, their valuation should be much hotter towards the end.

 - **Be a validator**.
 You can obtain tokens through inflation as a validator.
 The `euler-4` validators get 20 TEULs in `euler-5` for their support of the network.